 Heatherslaw village is a small hamlet beside the river Till.
 It is a charming place to spend a little time.
 Leaving the railway an iron footbridge leads you to Heatherslaw Corn Mill.
 This is a fully working watermill that produces stone-ground flour.
 You have the opportunity to see how the river powers the original Victorian machinery and how flour is made using traditional methods.
 The gift shop sells fresh mill produce and there is also a tea room.
 We didn’t have time to pop inside but would like to go back and explore another day.

 Also in Heatherslaw, you will find a visitor centre where you can pick up information about the Ford and Etal Estate, North Northumberland and the Scottish borders.
 Cycle hire is also available.

 Read more: A visit to Northumberland National Park

 See the Northumberland Flag

-In ancient times the Angle kingdom of Bernica had a flag of eight stripes with alternating red and gold.
+In ancient times the Angle kingdom of Bernicia had a flag of eight stripes with alternating red and gold.
 This kingdom stretched from the Tees to the Forth.
-Northumberland came into existance when Bernica and Deria, a kingdom from the Humber to the Tees came together in the 7th Century.
+Northumberland came into existence when Bernica and Deria, a kingdom from the Humber to the Tees came together in the 7th Century.
 The flag of Bernica is now the flag of Northumberland.